burnnat/grunt-sauce-driver/README.md

 Local Tests
 -----------

-Local tests are currently only supported for Google Chrome.
-To run tests locally, ensure you have downloaded the [ChromeDriver server](https://sites.google.com/a/chromium.org/chromedriver/home) and made it available on your `PATH` environment variable.
+Local tests are currently supported for Google Chrome and Internet Explorer.
+To run tests locally, ensure you have downloaded the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/home) or [InternetExplorerDriver](http://code.google.com/p/selenium/wiki/InternetExplorerDriver) server and made it available on your `PATH` environment variable.

 Usage
 -----